IOActive/PinguCrew/docs/butler.md

 1. Start your Butler instance.
 2. Navigate to the directory where you want to run the reproduction process.
-3. Use the `--testcase` option to specify the URL of the discovered testcase.
+3. Use the `--testcase` option to specify the id of the discovered testcase.
 4. Use the `--build-dir` option to specify the path to the build directory containing the target app and dependencies.
 5. Use the `--iterations` option to specify the number of times to attempt reproduction.
 6. Use the `--disable-xvfb` option to disable running the testcase in a virtual frame buffer.